Has a celebrity ever convinced you to buy something?

 Check out Markerly's graphical breakdown of how likes and comments decline as followers increase:

 Markerly recommends brands pursue micro-influencers with Instagram followings in the 1,000-10,000 range.
 With micro-influencers, brands can achieve higher engagement rates among a large enough audience.
 In a recent study, Experticity learned micro-influencers have 22.2X more conversations than the typical Instagram users -- largely because they're passionate and knowledgeable about their particular interest area.
+A simple method to calculate this is by using an Instagram engagement rate calculator.

 Micro-influencers have more targeted audiences.